a-griffiths/AutoSpec/README.md

 AutoSpec is designed to be as intuitive as possible, this section will provide a brief run through on the different elements of the software.

-First off, create a working folder; this should contain a minimum of the datacube, parameter file and catalogue file.
+First off, create a working folder; this should contain a minimum of the **datacube**, **parameter file** and **catalogue file**.
 The default parameter file can be found [here](param.py), and an example [catalogue](test/catalog.txt) file can be found in the test folder on github.
-You can also include any additional images, segmentation maps and SExtractor configuration files.
+You can also include any **additional images**, **segmentation maps** and **SExtractor configuration files**.

-AutoSpec runs in two main operating modes which can be specified in the parameter file: 'same' mode runs the software with the same parameters (defined in the param file) for every source in the catalogue.
-Alternatively the catalogue ('cat') mode will run different parameters for each object based on values specified in the catalogue.
+AutoSpec runs in two main operating modes which can be specified in the parameter file:
+- 'same' mode: runs the software with a constant set of parameters (defined in the param file) for every source in the catalogue.
+- 'cat' (catalogue) mode: runs AutoSpec with different parameters for each object based on values specified in the catalogue file.
 For more info on this see the [catalogue](#the-catalogue) section.

 Edit the parameter file with a text editor, making sure to keep the formatting correct ([as detailed below](#the-parameter-file)).
 The code can then be run through the command line by simple navigating to your working directory and running:
 ```